kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc_to_rest/_index.md

 1. HTTP based which plays well with existing firewalls and load balancers
 1. Well supported with tooling around observability

-While gRPC works great for internal micro-services, it may be desirable to have the internet facing API be a JSON\REST style API.
+While gRPC works great for internal micro-services, it may be desirable to have the internet facing API be a JSON/REST style API.
 This can happen for many reasons. among which are:

 1. Keeping the API backwards compatible
 1. Making the API more Web friendly